what is a copay in health insurance

 Copayment program encourage cost-sharing between the insured person and the insurance company in a balanced way.
 Choosing a copayment plan may be consistent with your values if you feel comfortable shouldering the financial burden and think it promotes a fair allocation of healthcare expenditures.

-See also Affordable health insurance
+See also What is open enrollment for health insurance

 Limited Healthcare Utilization